s-ahmed007/traverse-category/README.md

 	-->Shoe
 	.....
 ```
-Now if you need all hierarchical ids of `dress` category then ultimately you have to get all category ids under `dress`.
+Now if you need all hierarchical ids of `Clothing` category then ultimately you have to get all category ids under `Clothing`.

 We have a method called `getAllChildCategoryIds()` which provides your desired child ids along with that `parent_id`.
 You just need to call this method with some parameters. <br>
 Parametes are: `table_name`, `primary_key_column_name`, `parent_id_column_name`, `parent_categroy_id`.